ShikangWen2000/ShikangWen2000.github.io/_pages/about.md

 ---

-I am an undergraduated student at Department of architecture, [School of Design](https://designschool.sjtu.edu.cn/en-us), [Shanghai Jiao Tong University](https://en.sjtu.edu.cn/).
+I am an undergraduated student at Department of Architecture, [School of Design](https://designschool.sjtu.edu.cn/en-us), [Shanghai Jiao Tong University](https://en.sjtu.edu.cn/).
 I will graduate from SJTU in 06.2023 (Expected).
 My research interests are optimizing the building environment (such as daylit space) and applying machine learning in buildings.

 Academic experiences
 ======